I hate saying there is a typical gout sufferer.

 Every gout sufferer is different.
 Different symptoms.
 Different history.
 Different treatment needs.
 That is why I’m devoting 2015 to make my gout support services personal.

 But within the group of individuals, there are always a few distinct types.
 The most common is probably like me – indulgent, inactive, overweight, and middle-aged.
-Before you get to my gout type, you are a pre-middle-aged Gouty Doubter, who thinks that eating the occasional fruit or vegetable in their week of 30 meat dishes will remove any chance of gout.
+Before you get to my gout type, you are a younger Gouty Doubter, who thinks that eating the occasional fruit or vegetable in their week of 30 meat dishes will remove any chance of gout.
 (Since writing this, I have organized plans around different types of gout sufferer – see Questions for Gout Sufferers)

 That unwillingness to accept gout as a warning to take serious action seems strongest in the sporty 30-40 year-olds.
 Every twinge is put down to over-exercise.
 Every swelling is a sports injury.
 “The doctor says my uric acid isn’t really high, so I can’t believe I have gout.”
 This is your Gouty Ostrich!

 It’s easy to get confused, so I understand why heads hide in the sand.

 There’s an awful lot of bad gout diet advice about.
 We naturally pick certain factors, rather than tackle the real problem, which is lack of foundation.
 A healthy, balanced diet is simply one that is based on real food, not the packaged, processed, food-like substances full of gout-giving additives.
 We should eat just enough to supply our energy and nutrition needs, and it should be mainly plant based.

 But rather than spend time creating that healthy eating plan, our Gouty Ostrich picks on one item, such as beer.
 Thinking that stopping beer will stop your gout is like thinking more beer will make you a better lover.

 But confusing diet advice is nothing compared to confusing medical advice.